Kohhau/FED_Assg1_KohHau_10266766J/README.md

 5. **As a general user**, I want to explore videos by tags or keywords, so that I can discover content matching my interests.

 #### **Design Artifacts**:
-The design was conceptualized using wireframes and mockups.
-[Include links or PDF files for wireframes or Adobe XD prototypes.]
+The design was conceptualized using wireframes and mockups. [https://www.figma.com/design/tMXCIfEaC3oF3uPLOHCtUd/Figma-basics?node-id=651-7&t=Vg0uTqqDevh0c5u6-1]

 ---